rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 [Singularity GS](https://github.com/at-import/Singularity) uses this feature to kind of magically create responsive grid systems.

-SR: Of all of Breakpoint’s features, probably the least used, but most powerful is
+SR: Of all of Breakpoint's features, probably the least used, but most powerful is
 [Breakpoint Context](https://github.com/at-import/breakpoint/wiki/Breakpoint-Context).
-This allows you to call a function anywhere and get the current media query context allowing for amazingly intelligent mixins and functions to be written in Sass, something unique to Breakpoint that you simply don’t have with interpolating variables.
+This allows you to call a function anywhere and get the current media query context allowing for amazingly intelligent mixins and functions to be written in Sass, something unique to Breakpoint that you simply don't have with interpolating variables.

 **IB: Are there any responsive web design aspects specific to Drupal